Navy Criminal History Waivers

 - Unlawful carrying of firearms; carrying concealed firearm.

 - Unlawful use of long-distance telephone lines.

 - Use of telephone to abuse, annoy, harass, threaten, or torment another.

 - Using boat without owner’s consent.

 - Willfully discharging firearm so as to endanger life; shooting in public place.

 In determining the classification of an offense (traffic, Misdemeanor, or felony), refer to the court documents to determine how the state adjudicated the offense.
 State classification takes precedence over charts A, B, C, and D

 Note 1.
 The above list is intended as a guide.
-Offenses of comparable seriousness should be treated as felonies.
-In doubtful cases, the following rule should be applied: if the maximum confinement under local law exceeds one year, the offense should be treated as a felony.
-An offense, which is classified as a felony by the state in which it was adjudicated, is considered a felony for the purpose of enlistment eligibility determination, regardless of whether it appears on Chart C.
+Offenses of comparable seriousness should be treated as non-minor misdemeanors.
+In doubtful cases, the following rule should be applied: If the maximum confinement under local law exceeds 4 months but does not exceed one year, the offense should be treated as a non-minor misdemeanor.

 Several violations that are relative in nature and occurring at the same time and place while at a single location are considered a single transgression.

 a.
 Breaking into three vehicles at a shopping center is considered to be three separate violations and is not considered a single transgression.